U.N. presses Syria to allow more access to aid

 DUBAI United Nations Secretary-General Ban Ki-moon said on Friday he had pressed the Syrian government to allow international aid workers more access, and received a positive reply.

-Better access would allow civilian aid organizations to deal with a humanitarian crisis that has pushed about 250,000 refugees out of Syria and affected at least 2.5 million people inside the country.
+Better access would allow civilian aid organisations to deal with a humanitarian crisis that has pushed about 250,000 refugees out of Syria and affected at least 2.5 million people inside the country.

 "I have urged the Syrian authorities to open humanitarian access to many international humanitarian workers," Ban said after talks with Syrian Prime Minister Wael al-Halki and Foreign Minister Walid al-Moualem in Tehran this week.

-"They told me they would consider this matter favorably," he told Reuters in an interview.
+"They told me they would consider this matter favourably," he told Reuters in an interview.

 Living conditions in Syria have deteriorated in the last several months as the civil war becomes more intense, cutting off civilians from food supplies, health care and other assistance, U.N. agencies say.